visualizingthefuture/visualizingthefuture.github.io/call.md

 Visualizing the Future ([full proposal](https://www.imls.gov/grants/awarded/re-73-18-0059)) is an IMLS National Forum Grant to develop a literacy-based instructional and research agenda for library and information professionals with the aim to create a community of praxis focused on data visualization.
 Building on current work supporting data visualization in libraries, this grant aims to create a diverse community that will further advance data visualization instruction and use beyond hands-on, technology-based tutorials toward a nuanced, critical understanding of visualization as a research product and form of expression.

 As part of this grant we are seeking applications for a cohort of fellows to: carry out research on the practice and teaching of data visualization, attend two in-person meetings over the next two years, and help in the development and dissemination of a framework for data visualization support in libraries and related institutions.
 We are accepting applications from all individuals, including current practitioners, students and those in adjacent fields and types of work; the two in person meetings will be in July 2019 and June 2020.
 Applications are due January 31st.
-We are happy to answer any questions you may have at visualizingthefuture@umich.edu.
+We are happy to answer any questions you may have at <visualizingthefuture@umich.edu>.
 Full instructions are below.

 ## Overview